 - Update your personal profile and resume.
 Jesuit updates your test scores and GPAs as they become available.
-Use the tabs at the top of the page and navigation links on each page to check: - View scattergrams of GPAs and test scores charted with the corresponding admissions decisions at each college. - Search for colleges based on specific criteria (public/private, location, student demographics, admissions selectivity, majors/programs offered). - Compare academic statistics and acceptance rates of Jesuit students. - Find scholarship opportunities available to Jesuit students.
-You can sort the list by name, due date, amount of money awarded, or by certain categories.
-Click on the name of a scholarship to see its details.
-Most listings have a website you can go to for more information and to download applications as well.
+Use the tabs at the top of the page and navigation links on each page to check: - View scattergrams of GPAs and test scores charted with the corresponding admissions decisions at each college. - Search for colleges based on specific criteria (public/private, location, student demographics, admissions selectivity, majors/programs offered). - Compare academic statistics and acceptance rates of Jesuit students. - College Roadmap - College Interest and Applying list - https://student.naviance.com/jhssac